About Us

 There are millions and millions of blogs out there, so what makes Groovy Mashed Potatoes a bit different?

-• We cover things we are passionate about within food, art, culture, relaxation, adventure, music, fashion, hiking, road trips and nature.
+- We cover things we are passionate about within food, culture, art, design, music, fashion, hiking, road trips and nature.

-• We include hip places with a good locals vibe.
+- We include hip places with a great local atmosphere.

 Why do we want people to travel?

-We want to encourage people to travel because learning about new cultures and ways of living can inspire personal growth, inspire self-actualization and develop compassion for others.
+We want to inspire people to travel because experiencing new cultures and ways of living can inspire personal growth, lead to a more fulfilling life and develop a deeper compassion for others.

 Why Groovy Mashed Potatoes?